INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Outcome Payment Commitments
 ---------------------------

+This section aims to collect data about three different dimensions of outcome payments:

+•	Organisations paying for outcomes
+•	Maximum potential outcome payments (in best case scenario)
+•	Total outcome payments made up to date (this can be updated during the life of the project)

-This is a list.
-One project can have multiple items of data.
+This is a list of data items.
+One project can have multiple items of data, as one project may have multiple outcome payers.
 One item of data is defined as:

 .. datadictionary::